Phoenix15049/TicTacToe-Web/README.md

 # Online

-You can use the link below to try the online game.
+You can use the link below to try the online version of the game.

 https://codepen.io/mohammadreza-yadollahy/full/OJaoWZV